 My very first self-reading was so eerily accurate that I literally jumped back from the spread and had a moment of, “Oh my gosh, am I a witch now?
 What have I done?
 Have I unleashed some dark force that is going to follow me around forever?”
 Then I calmed down enough to meditate on the cards in order to really understand what my soul and the Spirit guides were trying to tell me about myself.
 In fact, to illustrate, I’ll tell you exactly how my first Tarot reading went.

-It was September 15, 2018 (I know this because I keep a Tarot Journal).
 Having gotten serious about paying down our debt, my husband and I had started keeping a monthly budget and tracking our expenses.
 Our financial situation was weighing heavily on my mind.